U.S. Climate Pledge Faces Senate Testing With Global Impact - ExBulletin

 According to Housefeather, the power of the market to make renewables cheaper than ever will help bring the United States a lot.

-But because the promises behind it have been broken, it will be difficult for the United States to “convince countries such as China and India to carry out climate change efforts … we carry out our promises.
-If you can’t, “said the Breakthrough Institute Research Center.
+But because the promises behind it have been broken, it will be difficult for the United States to “convince countries such as China and India to carry out climate change efforts … we promise ourselves.
+If you can’t do it, director House Feather says at the Breakthrough Institute Research Center.

 The United States is the world’s largest emitter of coal, natural gas, and oil smoke, changing the atmosphere and heating the planet over time.
 China, which relies on coal-fired power plants, is currently the largest emitter, and India, the second largest in the United States with a rapidly growing population and dependence on coal, is poised to overtake both in the coming decades. ..